moritz-voss/Parametric_Optimal_Execution_ML/README.md

-This repository provides the Jupyter notebook accompanying the manuscript "On Parametric Optimal Execution and Machine Learning Surrogates" by Tao Chen, Mike Ludkovski, and Moritz Voß
+This repository provides the Jupyter notebook accompanying the manuscript <i>On Parametric Optimal Execution and Machine Learning Surrogates</i> by Tao Chen, Mike Ludkovski, and Moritz Voß